Masdar Ventures into Kazakhstan with 1 GW Wind Power Plant Development Agreement

 Kazakhstan aims to become carbon neutral by 2060 and to boost the use of renewable energy in domestic electricity generation, targeting 10% by 2030 and 50% by 2050.

-Masdar, now one of the leading clean energy companies, recently shifted its focus to and announced a new ownership structure.
+Masdar, now one of the leading clean energy companies, recently shifted its focus to green and announced a new ownership structure.

 Its ambitious goal is to generate 100 GW of renewable energy and produce 1 million tons of green hydrogen per year by 2030, playing a key role in the 's Net Zero by 2050 Strategic Initiative and driving the global shift towards clean energy.